otakustay/react-diff-view/README.md

 - `diff-hunk-header-content`: The `<td>` element corresponding to code content within hunk header.
 - `diff-gutter`: The `<td>` element containing the line number.
 - `diff-gutter-normal`: Gutter of a normal change.
-- `diff-gutter-add`: Gutter of an addition.
+- `diff-gutter-insert`: Gutter of an addition.
-- `diff-gutter-del`: Gutter of a deletion.
+- `diff-gutter-delete`: Gutter of a deletion.
 - `diff-gutter-omit`: Gutter with no content.
 - `diff-gutter-selected`: Gutter of a selected change.
 - `diff-line`: The `<tr>` element for a diff line.